Technology

 ISSA Study: How the Cleaning Industry Is Approaching Innovation

-A recent cleaning industry analysis by the International Sanitary Supply Association (ISSA) shows that digitalization is top of mind among many industry leaders.
-While the study was completed just before the onset of the COVID-19 pandemic, the urgent needs expressed are resonant even with the changed reality brought on by the health crisis.
+A recent cleaning industry analysis by the International Sanitary Supply Association (ISSA) shows that digitalization is top of mind for many industry leaders.
+The study wrapped up just before COVID-19 hit, yet the urgency it captured still rings true in the changed reality the crisis created.
 Among the findings:

 - Digitalization and robotics are the top priorities for future discussion and investment.